 This restaurant is a modern and trendy venue that boasts a dark side.
 In Thai culture, Chin Chin’s mistress is known as the nighttime and the lighting inside reflects this cultural twist.

-Their fried rice is utterly gorgeous and their white fish green curry with apple eggplant is a blend of flavours that can only be attributed to the genius of Thai cuisine.
-It’s also inexpensive and therefore makes for the perfect location for a date night (if you’re paying!)
+Their Fried Rice is utterly gorgeous and their White Fish Green Curry with Apple Eggplant is a blend of flavours that can only be attributed to the genius of Thai cuisine.
+Meanwhile, their DIY Spring Rolls are fun and interactive.

 Opening Hours: Mon — Fri: 12pm — 11:30pm, Sat & Sun: 11am — 11:30pm

 Their main focus is on authenticity and this is undoubtedly reflected in the high standard of food that is served here.
 They also boast a vast array of gorgeous cocktails to go alongside every single dish.

 Opening Hours: Mon — Sun: 8am — 8pm

-Opening Hours: Tues — Sun: 11:30am — 3:30 (Lunch), 5pm — 10pm (Dinner), Closed Mondays
+Opening Hours: Tues — Sun: 11:30am — 3:30 (Lunch), 5pm — 10pm (Dinner), Closed Monday

 Opening Hours: Tues — Sun: 5pm — 9:30pm, Closed Mondays